Timeline of reactions to the 2020 Hong Kong national security law (December 2020): Former Scholarism member Frances Hui announced her departure from Hong Kong

-Multiple statistics show that Hong Kong is erupting an unprecedented wave of immigration
+Multiple statistics show that Hong Kong is undergoing an unprecedented wave of immigration to other countries

 A reporter from Radio Free Asia checked a number of recent statistics and pointed out that many middle-class people in Hong Kong have already planned to immigrate in response to political uncertainties in 2019.
 After the implementation of the Hong Kong national security law, they are more quickly prepared for immigration, including continued to obtain British National (Overseas) passports and apply for offshore accounts, etc. According to Google search trends, keywords related to immigration and offshore accounts have become popular search keywords, and related words have soared from 17 to 23 May.
 And Ted Hui, a former member of the Democratic, announced his exile on 3 December.
 After his and his family's bank accounts were frozen, the search for the 'offshore account Citibank' also soared.
 According to the number of police applications for the issuance of Non-Criminal Record Certificates, starting from the anti-extradition bill protests in June 2019, more than 3,000 certificates have been issued per month, a record high in recent years.
 Economist Law Ka-chung estimates that most of the people who are planning to emigrate are the middle class and the lower-middle class.
 "The poorest and the richest can't leave."
 Chung Kim-wah, deputy chief executive of the Hong Kong Public Opinion Research Institute (PORI), pointed out that Hong Kong people's current immigration is for the sake of their children's education and concerns about Hong Kong's political situation.
 He also described the current Hong Kong people's 'panic' mentality.